HipoFinance/contract/README.md

 We wanted to participate in the [DoraHacks Hack-a-TONx](https://dorahacks.io/hackathon/hack-a-tonx/) competition.
 We had to release this first version described above, but there are some steps needed for a production ready version.
 These include:

-- security audit
-- bug bounty program
 - an upgrade mechanism
 - a governance token to decide on the upgrade activation
 - a mechanism to distribute rewards at later times to minimize network fees for wallets
 - optimize gas usage
 - update pre-calculated fee prices
+- fork/update `mytonctrl` to be able to easily use hTON for validation
+- add alternate pool functionality, so that validators can use the same wallet for two pools
+- complete test suites to test different scenarios
+- add an auto-unstake mechanism
+- security audit
+- bug bounty program

 ## Development